-The RAG-Stiftung supports educational, scientific and cultural projects in the Ruhr and Saar mining regions, provided they are related to Germany’s coal-mining industry.
+The RAG-Stiftung supports educational, scientific and cultural projects in the Ruhr and Saar mining regions as well as in Ibbenbüren, provided they are related to Germany’s coal-mining industry.
 Since the foundation’s establishment in 2007, the volume of funding it provides has tripled, rising to a total of €13.5 million in 2017.
 The focus is on the promotion of educational projects, which received approximately €9 million in 2017.
 This amount is set to grow in the future.
 Education will continue to account for the largest proportion of funding from the RAG-Stiftung in the years ahead, in line with a long-standing tradition of the mining industry.

 The projects funded by the RAG-Stiftung can be divided into the categories Heritage and Transformation.
 On the one hand, the foundation aims to preserve the mining heritage as a living tradition for future generations.
 On the other, in view of the approaching end of hard coal mining at the end of 2018, the foundation aims to create new opportunities in the former mining areas and to help develop them into attractive and livable regions.

 The coal mines in the Ruhr and Saar regions have always been important training centres.
 The mining industry provided high-quality traineeships for a wide variety of commercial and technical professions.
 It also enabled teenagers with below-average starting qualifications to enter the training and job markets.
 The last time that young people were able to begin traineeships in the Ruhr region’s mining industry was in 2014.
 To address the continuous decline in traineeships early on, the RAG-Stiftung has, among other things, been involved since 2008 in non-company-specific training projects organized by the state governments of North Rhine-Westphalia and the Saarland.
 In addition, the foundation promotes formats that support young people during their schooling so as to prepare them as early as possible for a training programme or university study.